UnitTestBot/UTBotJava/docs/InterProcessLogging.md

 #### Engine process started separately

-When used as Contest estimator or the Gradle/Maven plugins, via CLI or for testing purposes, UnitTestBot Java engine searches classpath for the first `log4j2.xml` in the `resources` directory to get configuration information.
+When used as Contest estimator or the Gradle/Maven plugins, via CLI or during the CI test runs, UnitTestBot Java engine searches classpath for the first `log4j2.xml` in the `resources` directory to get configuration information.